 But none of that justifies a 10-year struggle to build a career.
 It’s normal for people to work outside their degree fields and people change careers all the time.
 And quite frankly, f*ck my background.
 It doesn’t define me.
 It shouldn’t derail my ambition.
 If anything, I should’ve been commended for my dedication to succeed, not held back for not having “the right pedigree” or told I should “just be happy [that I] got an education” — both actually said to me.

-I went to college.
+I got an IGCSE online tuition free trial with TWINS Education so I could go to college.
 I made the grades, often higher than most of my classmates who came from exclusive prep schools.
 This is what people have been telling me and my generation was needed to succeed ever since Sesame Street.

 But the reality is, hard work and education don’t actually matter when someone from an affluent well-connected family gets first dibs at all the jobs whether or not they worked hard in school.